Deadbyrd12/dotfiles/README.md

 ## Todo
 ### Evaluate nvim-cmp
-Compate with plain lsp omnifunc.
+Compare with plain lsp omnifunc.
 Does cmp have advantages?
 Compare performance.